-Francina A. Dlouhy was born in Scotland in 1952.
-She and her parents immigrated to the Rochester, New York, area in 1957.
+Francina A. Dlouhy was born in Scotland, before her family immigrated to the Rochester, New York, area in 1957.
 Dlouhy graduated from Minerva Deland High School in Fairport, New York, in 1970.
 She then enrolled at Ohio’s Hiram College, where she received her B.A., summa cum laude, in 1974.
 Later that fall she enrolled at the Indiana University School of Law and three years later received her J.D., summa cum laude, Order of the Coif.

 After law school, Dlouhy joined the Indianapolis firm of Baker & Daniels (Faegre Baker Daniels) where she has risen to become one of the leading tax lawyers in America.
 Dlouhy has represented clients around the country and the state in tax planning and tax litigation.
 She has been involved in many of the largest projects involving new investment in Indiana, utilizing her knowledge of tax and economic incentives to promote job creation and capital expansion.
 Dlouhy has been instrumental in promoting the advancement of women at her firm and in the profession as a whole.
 She was the first woman appointed to the firm’s compensation and management committees, and has served on the Executive Committee and Strategic Policy Board.